 In his book Adventures in Ideas, Alfred North Whitehead wrote “The teleology of the Universe is directed toward the production of Beauty.”
 This is certainly an adventurous idea, but perhaps also a doubly questionable one.
 That the Universe is directed by any teleology is questionable, and even for those who believe on faith the world is so directed, that it would be toward “beauty,” rather than say “goodness,” is questionable.
 But here we will take up Whitehead’s idea in the spirit of adventure.

-Many people think the important thing about an idea is that it can be judged true or false.
+Many people think the important thing about an idea is whether it is true or false.
 Some people, like myself, are not so interested in whether an idea is true or false, but care more about whether an idea is interesting or not.
 For us, questions that can unambiguously be answered true or false are rather boring.
 As the opening strains of a great symphony entice a music lover, so a sentence like Whitehead’s entices the lover of adventurous ideas.
 So in the spirit of that adventure, I’ll wander around in it for a bit.

 The experience of Beauty requires a being with direction, understanding and awareness.
 And it requires an object that can attract that being, engage its understanding, fill its awareness.
 Since without such a being the experience of beauty would not exist, to say that the Universe is directed to the production of beauty is to say that the Universe is directed to the production of creatures like ourselves, capable of experiencing beauty.